Arizona Naturalists >>> Sycamore Gallery Flora

 The trees, shrubs, perennial herbs and annuals described in this guide are those that occur in the higher montane regions where Ponderosa Pine is often a dominant plant.
 The elevations range from 1200 to over 2400 meters.
 Within this elevation range some areas are dry with thin soils or with a strong south-facing slope and so do not support ponderosa pine.
 Other areas deep in canyons or in damp meadows support plants that thrive under moister soil conditions.
+Many of the plants shown here occur also at lower elevations where moisture is concentrated.
 Still other Arizona lands within this elevation range are fire prone and have either grassland or chaparral vegetation dominant.

 Sponsored Links: